 Nutritionist, Health Coach and Senior Editor at Best of Vegan (a digital culinary publication dedicated to vegan recipes and the plant-based culinary scene), Samantha Bailey is driven by the mantra “Since I know better, I must do better.”

-Lucky for us Sam is generous with her knowledge and when we asked her to share her insights about how organic fits into her health journey and what “secrets” she could share about keeping organic food affordable, she agreed.
-Read below for Sam’s top tips.
+Lucky for us, Sam is generous with her knowledge and when we asked her to share her insights about how organic fits into her health journey and what “secrets” she could share about keeping organic food affordable, she agreed.
+Read below for Sam’s top tips on buy and eating organic food on a budget.
 If you’d like to learn more about Samantha’s compelling story and her thoughtful insights on the importance of food choices head over to Best of Vegan.

 My top 8 tips to make eating organic more affordable:

-- Get to know your bulk bin sections (even the seasonings!): Spend some time comparing the prices of items bought in bulk versus packaged items at your local grocery store or market.
+Spend some time comparing the prices of items bought in bulk versus packaged items at your local grocery store or market.
 You’d be surprised to see what a huge difference this can make.
-Also compare prices within the bulk bin section itself.
+Also, compare prices within the bulk bin section itself.
 Walnuts are cheaper than pine nuts, raisins are cheaper than dried mangoes etc. The better acquainted you are with this section, the more you’ll save overall.